 The waterfront real estate marketplace has changed DRASTICALLY !!
 It is now a “Sellers’ Market.”
 As a result, prices are rising, and property inventory is way, way down.
+B2H

 It could save you tens of thousands of dollars

-Prevent future headaches
+Help prevent future headaches

 1. Buying off the Sign – Some people think that if they deal directly with the Realtor who has the waterfront property listed (for sale), that agent will know more about the property than any other agent.
-By doing this, a buyer may think they can learn more details about the property as this agent is dealing with the seller and has an advantage in learning all the details about the property.
+By doing this, a buyer may think they can learn a few more details about the property as this agent is dealing with the seller and has an advantage in learning all the details about the property.

 When listing a seller’s home for sale, that agent owes their fiduciary responsibility to the seller; often new buyers will simply call the listing agent’s phone number that is associated with that property.
 That’s like having the same lawyer represent you and your opposition!

 The waterfront seller’s agent, or the listing Realtor’s job is to get the seller the highest possible price and the best possible terms and conditions.